Plain-English starting point

 • Instructions you do not understand

-• Notes from official help or legal help
+• Notes from official court, self-help, legal aid, or lawyer guidance

 What to avoid